-Aluminum is light-weight, does not rust, conveys heat well, and is highly recyclable 1.
-Leveraging the outstanding qualities of the metal from which they are made, aluminum cans excel in recyclability and, indeed, they are recycled at rate of about 90%.
-Aluminum cans are widely seen as friendly to the global environment, and the UACJ Group, as a leading company in aluminum products, supports aluminum can recycling as an activity beneficial for the formation of a recycling-oriented society.
+Aluminum is light-weight, does not rust, conveys heat well, and is highly recyclable \1.
+Given the outstanding qualities of the metal from which they are made, aluminum cans - with the help of the public - are recycled at a rate exceeding 90% (including cans exported to South Korea).
+The UACJ Group, as a leading producer of aluminum products, supports aluminum can recycling as an activity beneficial for the formation of a recycling-oriented society.
+We do this through activities such as collecting (purchasing) aluminum cans at our works to participate in local recycling activities, and using recycled aluminum.